Mike Hollis (00:00:00):

 Mike Hollis (00:35:45):

 And with business in general, I think that even like employers, I think that they would, would, would, would really prefer, or, or would be ecstatic if they had a former professional football player applying for their position, whatever that might be, because clearly the mindset, the work ethic and, and, and the responsibility, I think is, is something that, that stands out in, in guys, because we know what it took to get to that level.
-And I’ve told people this too, and it’s hard to say because I don’t want people to think different about me, but I have a hard time feeling sorry for people sometimes.
+And I’ve told people this too, and it’s hard to say because I don’t want people to think differently about me, but I have a hard time feeling sorry for people sometimes.
 And especially these days, because there’s a, there’s this mindset of entitlement maybe, and, and kind of things that should be coming easier to people and things like that.
 And nothing came easy to me, nothing, nothing ever came easy to me.

 Mike Hollis (00:36:36):

 I worked very hard for everything that I’ve gotten.
 And I, that’s why I don’t feel sorry for people who complain about certain things.
-It’s like, you know, if you knew how important it was, you know, for you as an individual, if it wasn’t important for you as an individual, you’d work hard and you, you you’d be prideful in achieving what you’ve done.
+It’s like, you know, if you knew how important it was, you know, for you as an individual, if it wasn’t important for you as an individual, you’d work hard and you, you’d be prideful in achieving what you’ve done.
 And that’s the other thing too, I’ll add on as a business owner, being a former athlete as a business owner is the fact that I get a lot of success and, and, and, and, and, and comfort, and knowing that, uh, I’ve done well for other people.
 And in the business I am in, it’s a service business.
 I’m, I’m teaching kids how to kick footballs the best that they could possibly do it.
 And it’s very rewarding.
 I I’ve, I felt that I’ve succeeded.

 Mike Hollis (00:37:18):